 Now that you’ve put some thought into what you’ll actually be selling, it’s time to devote some time to the bells and whistles—the details that will catch customers’ attention and subtly persuade them to buy.
 When planning your packaging, consider two things above all: your branding, and your country’s labeling requirements.
 On the branding side, consider:

-• Materials: What your package feels like and sounds like as it’s opened is just as important as how it looks from afar.
+- Materials: What your package feels like and sounds like is just as important as how it looks from afar.
 Try to think critically about how the materials you choose can subtly reinforce your brand’s personality.

 On the legal side of things, you’ll most likely need to add best-before dates, nutritional information, allergen warnings, and country of origin to your packaging.
 In America, the FDA’s Food Ingredient and Packaging Guide will be your best resource.
-If you plan to ship your products across international borders, especially to retailers, you will need to be check the destination country’s labeling regulations, too.
+If you plan to ship your products across international borders, you’ll need to be check the destination country’s labeling regulations, too.

 Remember the main ingredient: confidence